What’s coming with SharePoint Server 2019

 - Recycle Bin

-Classic experience still exist in existing team site pages and other site pages like wiki and web part pages.
+Classic experience still exists in existing team site pages and other site pages like wiki and web part pages.

-There is not a one-to-one correspondence of all classic to modern experiences.
+There is no one-to-one correspondence of all classic to modern experiences.

 SharePoint home page